Jacob Wilson Sey

 Jacob Kwaw Wilson Sey (10 March 1832 – 22 May 1902), also known as Kwaa Bonyi, was a colonial era Fante artisan, farmer, philanthropist, nationalist and the first recorded indigenous multi-millionaire on the Gold Coast (present-day Ghana).
 He played a major role in the Aborigines' Rights Protection Society (ARPS), founded to oppose the 1896 Crown Lands Bill and the 1897 Lands Bill that threatened the traditional land tenure system and stipulated that all unused lands be controlled by the British colonial government.
-The society was the 19th-century precursor which laid the foundation for the mid-20th-century "ideological warfare" pushed by the Gold Coast intelligentsia and the independence movement.
-Some academic scholars regard him as the "first real architect and financier towards Ghana's independence" and the ARPS as "the first attempt to institutionalize nationalist sentiment in the then Gold Coast."
+The society was the 19th-century precursor that laid the foundation for the mid-20th-century "ideological warfare" pushed by the Gold Coast intelligentsia and the independence movement.
+Some academic scholars regard Sey as the "first real architect and financier towards Ghana's independence" and the ARPS as "the first attempt to institutionalize nationalist sentiment in the then Gold Coast."

 Early life

-Jacob Wilson Sey was born on 10 March 1832 in a fishing village, Biriwa, close to Cape Coast which was the colonial capital of the Gold Coast until 1877.
+Jacob Wilson Sey was born on 10 March 1832 in a fishing village, Biriwa, close to Cape Coast, which was the colonial capital of the Gold Coast until 1877.
 A Fante native, Sey was a member of the Akona Ebiradze family of Anomabu-Biriwa-Moree and Cape Coast.
 He had a humble background and was a neglected child.
 His father, Paapa Saah worked as a carpenter while his mother, Maame Abadua, was a farmer.
-Jacob Sey had two brothers, Joseph Ewusi and Kwabena Wilson-Sey.
-As a child, Wilson-Sey, noted for his sense of humour, was nicknamed "Kwaa Aboan’nyi", later shortened to "Kwaa Bonyi" the de facto village jester.
-From her meagre resources, Sey's mother gave him £7 with which he bought a piece of land for farming at Asafura village on the outskirts of Biriwa.
+Sey had two brothers, Joseph Ewusi and Kwabena Wilson-Sey.
+As a child, Wilson-Sey, noted for his sense of humour, was nicknamed "Kwaa Aboan'nyi", later shortened to "Kwaa Bonyi", the de facto village jester.
+From her meagre resources, Sey's mother gave him £7, with which he bought a piece of land for farming at Asafura village on the outskirts of Biriwa.
 Due to extreme poverty, his illiterate parents were unable to afford formal education, forcing Sey to join his father's carpentry workshop as an apprentice.
 To supplement his income, Jacob Sey went into palm wine tapping and palm oil manufacturing trade.
 Later, Jacob Sey also mastered joinery to become a coffin vendor.
 Sey's coffin business flourished due to his acclaimed wit.